 - This applies to chats that happened within the previous 7 days.
 If it has been more than 7 days since the previous chat, the chat will be routed according to normal routing logic).

 - Note: If you are presented with a proactive invitation as a visitor, and respond to it, the chat will be assigned to the agent the chat was presented on behalf of, not the most recent agent the visitor chatted into.
-Meaning it is not always continuous proactive can over ride .
+What this means is it is not always continuous because proactive can over ride .